Why Content Marketing Is Important

 Step 1: The Awareness Stage

-This is the first stage of the customer journey.
-Your customer knows they have a problem and they are looking to solve it, but they aren’t sure where to start.
+In the first stage of the customer journey, the user knows they have a problem and are looking to solve it, but they aren’t sure where to start.
 To Google they go!
-But wait!
-Will they find helpful information from your company there, or has your competitor already caught their attention in this first stage?
-If so, you’ve lost the chance to get in front of your customer.
+(Or to another search engine, but primarily Google.)
+Will they find your company’s content in top search results, or will your competitor catch their attention instead?

 - How-to guides